MaggieLi1111/Assignment4-SQL/README.md

 -- 6. How do you make sure two tables have the same data?

-SELECT * FROM Table1
+USE EXCEPT KEYWORD

-UNION
+SELECT * FROM Customers
-SELECT * FROM Table2
+EXCEPT

-If records is the same number of each table, they don't have same data.
+SELECT * FROM Customers